DataDog/datadog-cluster-agent-boshrelease/README.md

 }'
 ```

 In the above example, the first item `web_server` is a configuration for a service running inside the application.
 There are no `variables`, and it uses the usual template variables `%%host%%` and `%%port%%` available with regular autodiscovery.

 The second item `postgres-service-name` is a configuration for a service bound to the application.
 To resolve the template variables, it uses the `variables` dictionary to define the template variables used in the instance configuration.
-The values are the JSON Path where to find the actual variable in the service `postgres-service-name` defined in the `VCAP_SERVICES` environment variable.
+This dictionary contains JSONPath object indicating where to find the actual variable value in the service `postgres-service-name` defined in the `VCAP_SERVICES` environment variable.

 ## Improved tagging for application containers and processes discovery